Proteusiq/saa/README.md

         return text
 ```

 Time to write tests.
-Duplicate English or Danish tests, and replace it with new language.
+Duplicate English or Danish test_number and test_clock folders, and replace them with new language.
 See Swahili tests.

 </details>